Trade directory · Rochester metro · Minnesota

 Licensing Requirements

-Minnesota requires HVAC contractors to hold a Mechanical Contractor License through the Department of Labor and Industry.
-Must pass written exam covering mechanical codes, safety, and business practices.
-Requires 4 years experience or equivalent education.
-License renewal every 3 years with 16 hours continuing education.
-Individual technicians need EPA Section 608 certification for refrigerant handling.
+Minnesota requires HVAC contractors hold a restricted contractor license through the Department of Labor and Industry.
+Must pass state exam, provide proof of 4 years experience or 2-year technical degree plus 2 years experience.
+License renewal every 2 years with 14 hours continuing education.

 §2